Lovely-Sim-Racing/lovely-dashboard/docs/developers.md

 ## Contributing Files
 To maintain a versioned repository, you will need to commit **ONLY the source files** of the dashboard which can be found in the SimHub folder.
 You can right click on the Dashboard in SimHub and select `Open Folder`.
 You should copy all those files into the repository, and let GitHub do it's thing when you commit.

+## Record and share a Simhub Replay
+To better review the chnages commited, it would be great if you could also share a pre-recorded Simhub replay demonstrating the events which are affected.
+This can be shared directly on Discord in the #developers channel.